Copyright © Rogue Amoeba Software, Inc. All rights reserved.

 The paid Airfoil Remote and the free Airfoil Speakers Touch have both been superseded by Airfoil Satellite for iOS.
 Airfoil Satellite for iOS incorporates the functionality of both the aforementioned applications, providing it in a single free iOS companion app.

-If you previously purchased Airfoil Remote can still download it from the “Purchased” section of the Updates tab in the iOS App Store app.
+If you previously purchased Airfoil Remote, you can still download it from the “Purchased” section of the Updates tab in the iOS App Store app.
 However, we strongly recommend switching to the newer Airfoil Satellite.

 If you have an iOS device running iOS 4 through iOS 6, you can still download the old “Airfoil Speakers Touch” by searching for it in the iOS App Store.
 Users on newer versions of iOS should be sure to download the newer Airfoil Satellite instead.

-Detour was a helpful System Preference we originally released on July 3rd, 2003, to enable audio from individual applications to be routed to secondary output devices.
+Detour was a helpful System Preference we originally released in 2003, to enable audio from individual applications to be routed to secondary output devices.
 Detour also provided individual volume control, even for applications that didn't have their own volume slider.
 Unfortunately, a variety of technical issues led to it being the first app we retired, in 2005.
 See this blog post for more details on Detour's retirement.

 Intermission was a handy menu bar application which made it possible to pause and rewind live audio.
-Unfortunately, after its release on September 6th, 2013, it never found major success on its own.
+Unfortunately, after its release in 2013, it never found major success on its own.
 In 2015, we elected to incorporate Intermission's technology right into the Time Shift block found in Audio Hijack.

-We recommend all Intermission users try Audio Hijack and the Time Shift block.
+We recommend Intermission users try Audio Hijack and the Time Shift block.